 Thus the ambition is to capture the level of the dimensions described above.
 The Hagén et al paper used data for the surveys published from 2003 up and until 2006.
 Over the years the survey has changed in its design, which led the authors to vary the variables within each sub-indicator.
-As stated before I will use a somewhat more conservative approach when constructing the index.
-In the next section I describe the data selection process.
+As stated before a somewhat more conservative approach will be used when constructing the index.
+In the next section the data selection process will be described.

-In general my conservative approach leads me not make any assumptions to fill the information gap that appears when comparing data over the years.
-For me to be able to follow some companies over the years, I need to have variables that are consistent over the whole time span.
-First I look into the dimensions and variables available in the latest and most elaborate survey, from 2009.
+In general this conservative approach leads to not making any assumptions to fill the information gap that appears when comparing data over the years.
+To be able to follow some companies over the years, variables that are consistent over the whole time span will be needed.
+First, a look into the dimensions and variables available in the latest and most elaborate survey, from 2009 is made.
 These are the preferred variables as they cover the dimensions well.
-Later I will make the elimination due to difference between the surveys.
+Later on, an elimination due to the difference between the surveys will also be made.
 The first indicator named Internet Use consists of 7 different binary questions regarding the presence of an information exchange within certain areas such as [purchase, receive invoice, receive order, product information, document for logistics, payment instructions].

-Further I have the Business Level Integration which is an extension of the previous indicator and the companies' answers in more detail about what the electronic information exchange consists of.
+Furthermore the Business Level Integration is required which is an extension of the previous indicator and the companies' answers in more detail about what the electronic information exchange consists of.
 This exchange does not have to be an automatic one and concerns both external and internal integration.
 It adds up to not less than 13 binary variables.
-To analyse the indicator I have split them into one treating the questions of external integration with four questions of which two are toward the suppliers [(stock size, production plans/forecasts), state of delivery] and two are toward the customers [(stock size, plans/forecasts), state of delivery].
+To analyse the indicator it will be split into one treating the questions of external integration with four questions of which two are toward the suppliers [(stock size, production plans/forecasts), state of delivery] and two are toward the customers [(stock size, plans/forecasts), state of delivery].